mjrusso/mountain/README.md

-_\* Technically, there's not really anything in Mountain that's Fountain-specific, besides the usage of the notes syntax (`[[ ]]`) to specify **directives**.
+_\* Technically, there's not really anything in Mountain that's Fountain-specific, besides the usage of the notes syntax (`[[ ]]`) to specify "directives" (details below).
 However, it was built specifically to make working with long Fountain documents more palatable._

+## Directives

+Mountain makes use of two **directives**:

+- `#include`
+- `#reference` (and its companion, `/reference`)

+A directive is metadata that is encoded inside of Fountain note.
+(Fountain does not currently have first-class support for metadata.)

+`#include` enables a Fountain document to reference another Fountain document.

+`#reference ... /reference` is used to wrap a document thta has been inline `#include`d.

+(Examples are available in the following tutorial.)

 ## Installation